XY sex-determination system: Mammals

-In most mammals, sex is determined by presence of the Y chromosome.
-This makes individuals with XXY and XYY karyotypes males, and individuals with X and XXX karyotypes females.
+In most mammals, karyotypic sex is determined by presence of the Y chromosome.
+This makes individuals with XXY and XYY karyotypic males, and individuals with X and XXX karyotypic females.

 In the 1930s, Alfred Jost determined that the presence of testosterone was required for Wolffian duct development in the male rabbit.

 SRY is a sex-determining gene on the Y chromosome in the therians (placental mammals and marsupials).
 Non-human mammals use several genes on the Y chromosome.

 Not all male-specific genes are located on the Y chromosome.
-Platypus, a monotreme, use five pairs of different XY chromosomes with six groups of male-linked genes, AMH being the master switch.
+The platypus, a monotreme, use five pairs of different XY chromosomes with six groups of male-linked genes, AMH being the master switch.

 Humans

-A single gene (SRY) present on the Y chromosome acts as a signal to set the developmental pathway towards maleness.
+A single gene (SRY) present on the Y chromosome acts as a signal to trigger male phenotypic developmental.
 Presence of this gene starts off the process of virilization.
 This and other factors result in the sex differences in humans.
-The cells in females, with two X chromosomes, undergo X-inactivation, in which one of the two X chromosomes is inactivated.
+In individuals with two X chromosomes, cells undergo X-inactivation, in which one of the two X chromosomes is inactivated.
 The inactivated X chromosome remains within a cell as a Barr body.